iron-software/IronXL-Examples/how-to/read-create-excel-net-maui/README.md

     </div>
 </div>

-Upon opening the modified Excel file, the output displayed will include a table of contents as illustrated below.
+Upon opening the adjusted file, the display will present the subsequent output, complete with a table of contents.

 <div class="content-img-align-center">
     <div class="center-image-wrapper">